-- (10) The proposition that first-order logic is undecidable is true. - (11) Gödel's first incompleteness theorem entails the proposition that first-order logic is undecidable.
+- 10. The proposition that first order logic is undecidable is true. - 11.
+Gödel's first incompleteness theorem entails the proposition that first order logic is undecidable.

-Surely, (10) attributes the property of being true to the proposition that first-order logic is undecidable, and (11) affirms that Gödel's first incompleteness theorem stands in the relation of entailment to the proposition that first-order logic is undecidable.
-Thus, presumably as a result of containing the PD 'the proposition that first-order logic is undecidable' and of that PD's being in some way semantically associated with the proposition that first-order logic is undecidable, the truth or falsity of the propositions expressed by (10)-(11) (at a circumstance) depends on the properties possessed by the proposition that first-order logic is undecidable and the relations it stands in (at that circumstance).
-But then given the neutral sense in which I am using the term 'designate', this is just to say that the PDs in those sentences designate this proposition.
+Surely, 10 attributes the property of being true to the proposition that first order logic is undecidable; and 11 affirms that Gödel's first incompleteness theorem stands in the relation of entailment to the proposition that first order logic is undecidable.
+Thus, presumably as a result of containing the PD 'the proposition that first order logic is undecidable' and of that PD being in some way semantically associated with the proposition that first order logic is undecidable, the truth or falsity of the propositions expressed by 10-11 (in a circumstance) depends on the properties possessed by the proposition that first order logic is undecidable and the relations it stands in (in that circumstance).
+But then given the neutral sense in which I am using the terms 'designate', this is just to say that the PDs in those sentences designate this proposition.